argumentcomputer/zk-light-clients/aptos/README.md

 the [SP1 install from source](https://succinctlabs.github.io/sp1/getting-started/install.html#option-2-building-from-source)
 manual.

-**It's important to install `cargo-prove` from WP1 since it includes compiler optimization flags not present in SP1.**
+**It's important to install `cargo-prove` from Sphinx since it includes compiler optimization flags not present in SP1.**

 1. Ensure that the `cargo-prove` binary from SP1 is not installed, and if it is, remove it from `PATH`.
 2. Install `cargo-prove` from WP1: